-At first light on the morning of the event, the safety advisor will assess the course and ensure that the forecasts have been accurate.
+At first light on the morning of the competition, the safety advisor will assess the course and ensure that the forecasts have been accurate.
 In the case that they have not and that last minute limits have to be applied, the committee will communicate to competing clubs, where possible, the outcome of this assessment.

-There will be a safety meeting of the Safety Advisor, Umpires, Marshalls and launch crews in the time between the close of entries and the event, in order to ensure that all concerned understand the plan.
+There will be a safety meeting of the Safety Advisor, Umpires, Marshalls and launch crews before the start of the competition, in order to ensure that all concerned understand the plan.

 If gales, storms and lighting are forecast, or they appear likely, the Safety Advisor will check local weather forecasts during the day for the likely times when racing may have to be paused or abandoned.
+If lightning occurs on the day, then the 30/30 rule will apply: rowing shall stop when the flash-to-bang count is 30 seconds (or less), and shall not resume until at least 30 minutes after the last thunder.
+Any spectators should either shelter in cars or inside the building, but not in any marquees.